- Adding a userspace test code to xv6

 For some of your projects, you might need to add a new system call and provide

-support for the kernel to do things on behalf of the user (think of fork
+support for the kernel to do things on behalf of the user (think of fork,

-, etc.).
+wait, clone, etc.).
 Let’s say I would like to add a system call, let’s call

-, that accepts a void pointer as an argument, and then just prints
+it spoon, that accepts a void pointer as an argument, and then just prints

 that address from kernel space.
 Here are the steps involved in setting this